kimgoetzke/randolf/README.md

 The number of virtual workspaces that are created on the primary monitor by Randolf.
 Workspaces are similar to Windows desktops but only apply to a single monitor and are much faster to switch.

+##### Launcher hotkeys

-In addition to the above, the application also supports setting custom hotkeys via the configuration file like so:
+In addition to the above, the application also supports setting custom application launcher hotkeys via the configuration file like so:

 ```toml
 [[hotkey]]